TaufeeqRiyaz/BSc-ITC-Networking/README.md

 DHCP **- Dynamic Host Configuration Protocol** (DHCP) is a client/server protocol that automatically provides an Internet Protocol (IP) host with its IP address and other related configuration information such as the subnet mask and default gateway.

+#Hostname -
-Hostname - Gives the host name of the computer you are logged into.
+Gives the host name of the computer you are logged into.

+### Traceroute -
-Traceroute - traceroute is a network troubleshooting utility which shows number of hops taken to reach destination also determine packets traveling path.
+Traceroute is a network troubleshooting utility which shows number of hops taken to reach destination also determine packets traveling path.
 Example:

 * Windows - tracert google.com
 * Linux - traceroute google.com

-Netstat -
+### Netstat -

 Netstat (Network Statistic) command displays interfaces, connection information, routing example: netstat